Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Let's lock that one in.

-From Rupp and Yup in Victoria, Australia, it's Brad Teasdale.
+Rupp and yupp in Victoria, Australia.

-Oh, it's a big Rupp and Yup from me.
+Oh, it's a big ruppin'yup from me.

-From Vermin in Connecticut, I reckon, in the United States,
+From Vermin in Connecticut, I reckon in the United States.

-it's Brianna Spencer Lirich in brackets.
+It's Brianna Spencer Lyrich in brackets.

 Sorry, that really threw me off.